lshtm-genomics/omics-course/docs/other-omics/ml.md

 Regularization is a technique used in deep learning to prevent overfitting and improve the generalization performance of a model.
 There are several ways to regularize a deep learning model, including:

 1. L1 and L2 Regularization: These are the most common types of regularization used in deep learning.
 L1 regularization adds a penalty term to the loss function that is proportional to the absolute values of the model parameters, while L2 regularization adds a penalty term that is proportional to the squared values of the model parameters.
 Both types of regularization encourage the model to learn simpler, more interpretable features by shrinking the magnitude of the parameters.
-2. Dropout: Dropout is a technique that randomly drops out (i.e., sets to zero) a proportion of the neurons in a layer during training.
+2. **Dropout (The one we have applied)**: Dropout is a technique that randomly drops out (i.e., sets to zero) a proportion of the neurons in a layer during training.
 This helps prevent overfitting by forcing the network to learn more robust features that do not rely on the activation of specific neurons.
 2. Data Augmentation: Data augmentation is a technique that artificially increases the size of the training dataset by creating new examples from the existing ones.
 This can be done by applying transformations such as rotations, flips, and crops to the original images, or by adding noise to the input data.
 3. Early Stopping: Early stopping is a technique that stops the training process before the model starts to overfit.
 This is done by monitoring the validation error during training and stopping the training process when the validation error stops improving.
 4. Batch Normalization: Batch normalization is a technique that normalizes the activations of a layer by subtracting the mean and dividing by the standard deviation of the activations in a batch of data.
 This helps to reduce the internal covariate shift, which can improve the training speed and stability of the model.